 This is not a new concept.
-These types of upper air UVGI fixtures are what my grandfather started building in a garage in New Jersey in the 1960's to control the airborne spread of tuberculosis.
-This is still an excellent solution to mitigate the spread of airborne pathogens.
+These types of upper air UVGI fixtures are what my grandfather started building in a garage in New Jersey in the 1960's to inactivate tuberculosis.
+This is still an excellent solution to inactivate microorganisms.
 The fixtures mount to a wall with two screws, and plug in to a standard outlet, so you don't even need an electrician to install them.

 If it's that simple, you might ask, why isn't Upper Air UVGI a requirement in schools, gyms, restaurants, etc.?
 There are several answers to this question, including: